hossamelneily/CoinMena/README.md

    > redis-server
 1. Run Celery
    * Open a terminal window, Run Celery with in your project root where manage.py lives:
-   > celery -A project.celery worker -l info
+   > celery -A project.celery worker -l -B info

-1. run test
+1. Download Postgres
-   > pytest tests

 ##  setup using Docker